FollyMaddy/RetroRun/README.md

-# RetroRun
+# retropieXstation.py

-Open RetroPie roms in standard pcmanfm filemanager with 1 click !

-Program : RetroRun.sh
+use :

+retropieXstation.py is a simple project to run allmost all ROMS of RetroPie from your windows desktop enviroment (X).

-Version : 1.3
+dependancies :

+This program only works if RetroPie is installed on your computer.

+Also make sure you have installed the desired python-modules.

+How to run :

+Make the program executable, dubbleclick and choose open in terminal.

+You can run it also directly from the terminal with : python retropieXstation.py

+Or run it from the terminal with : ./retropieXstation.py

+# retropieXstation-verbose.py

 Use :

-RetroRun is a simple program created to run allmost all ROMS of RetroPie from your windows desktop enviroment (X).
+retropieXstation-verbose is a program to start ROMS of RetroPie in verbose mode from your windows desktop enviroment (X).

+Sometimes roms or emulators do not work.
+This program is created to find the problems.

+Beware : It only works with retroarch libretro cores and zip files are not supported !

 Dependencies :

-RetroRun only works if RetroPie is installed on your computer.
+This program only works if RetroPie is installed on your computer.

-RetroRun uses pcmanfm filemanager !!!
+Also make sure you have installed the desired python-modules.

 How to run :

-An install script and an uninstall script is added

-Discription of what these scripts do are in the scripts themselves.

 Make the program executable, dubbleclick and choose open in terminal.

+You can run it also directly from the terminal with : python retropieXstation-verbose.py

-Or run it from the terminal with : ./install.sh
+Or run it from the terminal with : ./retropieXstation-verbose.py

-for uninstall use the file uninstall.sh
+# retropieXstation-800x600.py
+Use :

+retropieXstation-resolution is a simple program created to run allmost all ROMS of RetroPie from your windows desktop enviroment (X).

+Mainly created for old x86 pc's with old gfx-card.

+Old gfx cards don't run the program emulationstation very well and are slow in high resolutions.

+With this program you bypass this problem !

+- It get's the standard resolution;

+- When running the emulator it changes to 800x600;

+- It changes back to the standard resolution if you stop the emulator.

-Additional tips :
+dependancies :

-The program uses the retropie directory rom directory structure,

-but the directory can also be */roms/'system'/(*/)*.* (*=can be anything)

-Seems like all files can be associated with RetroRun, including zip and cue

-Make sure rom files are not set as executable, otherwise some files will be detected as a script (like .cue) and then do not work!!

-Issue => opening with other programs :

-If zip or txt(octet) files are associated with RetroRun they will not open with other programs anymore !

-So if you want them to open with another program use option : open with !!!
+This program only works if RetroPie is installed on your computer.

+Also make sure you have installed the desired python-modules.

+How to run :

+Make the program executable, dubbleclick and choose open in terminal.

+You can run it also directly from the terminal with : python retropieXstation-800x600.py

+Or run it from the terminal with : ./retropieXstation-800x600.py